NYC's Special Education Landscape

 The Research Alliance is conducting a landscape analysis of the state of special education in New York City.
 The landscape analysis will provide a system-wide picture of how and where students with disabilities are served, and their outcomes.
 Our goals are to inform both policy and practice aimed at supporting students with disabilities and to raise questions for an ongoing research agenda that addresses questions that matter to policymakers and educators.

-- Describe the current landscape of special education in NYC in terms of the background characteristics of students with disabilities, their specific disability, how and where they are served, their outcomes, and as much as possible, the relationship between these factors.
+- Describe the current landscape of special education in NYC in terms of the background characteristics of students with disabilities, their specific disability, how and where they are served, their outcomes, and as much as possible, the relationship between these factors; and

 - Provide recommendations for future studies and work that can inform and advance instructional improvements for students with disabilities.

-This project will fill in important knowledge gaps about how students with disabilities are being served; help identify where NYC has made progress, including successful models that may be worth replicating; and lay the foundation for future research.
+This project will fill important gaps in our knowledge about how students with disabilities are being served; help identify where NYC has made progress, including successful models that may be worth replicating; and lay the foundation for future research.

 Supported through the New York Community Trust.